ricardoandre/kanoerp/kanoerp/README.md

 > for every file: fetching this README puts all of them into the conversation
 > verbatim, so you can fetch any of them directly with zero construction.
 Use
 > those, don't build your own.
+>
+> **A second, separate fetch-reliability problem (learned 2026-07-02):** even a
+> literal, correctly-typed URL from §8.1 can come back from a `web_fetch`-style
+> tool as just the URL text itself, with no error — indistinguishable from a
+> successful fetch unless you actually look at what came back.
+This happened
+> repeatedly in one session, including on this exact README's own URL fetched
+> twice in a row. **Before treating a fetch as successful, or writing anything
+> about a file based on it, confirm the returned content actually looks like the
+> file** (real code / real prose), not the URL string echoed back.
+If it's not
+> real content, say so and retry rather than proceeding on a guess — a wrong
+> guess stated with confidence is worse than an honest "I couldn't read this."

 ---